 The switching frequency on the boost regulator is set by the resistor connected to the FSET/SYNC pin.
-The switching frequency can be anywhere from 580 kHz to 2.3 MHz.
-Figure 7 shows the typical switching frequencies for various resistor values, with the relationship between R{FSET} and typical switching frequency given as:
+The switching frequency can be can be anywhere from 580 kHz to 2.3 MHz.
+Figure 7 shows the typical switching frequencies, in MHz, for given resistor values, in $k\Omega$.